RyanGlScott/text-show-instances/README.md

 * [`Win32`](http://hackage.haskell.org/package/Win32)
 * [`xhtml`](http://hackage.haskell.org/package/xhtml)

-One can use these instances by importing `Text.Show.Text.Instances`.
-Alternatively, there are monomorphic versions of the `showb` function available in the other submodules of `Text.Show.Text`.
+One can use these instances by importing `TextShow.Instances`.
+Alternatively, there are monomorphic versions of the `showb` function available in the other submodules of `TextShow`.